ZaSu Pitts Memorial Orchestra

 On June 23, 2008, the semi-original Zasu Pitts Memorial Orchestra lineup reformed for the first time in nearly 23 years for a one- off concert at the Great American Music Hall in San Francisco to benefit original Zasu Pitts/Big Bang Beat saxophonist Morey Goldstein who had recently been diagnosed with an inoperable brain tumor.
 Booker T. of Booker T. & the M.G.'s made a guest appearance at this show.
 Goldstein died on July 5, 2008.

-The Second - and most popular version of the band - recorded another album and featured many exceptional musicians who have gone on to play in other notorious bands (Karl Perazzo and Dave Mathews later joined Santana with whom both currently play), Rob Sudduth, Marvin McFadden (both of whom joined Huey Lewis and the News) and many others.
-The band continues to re-unite and is notorious for their energetic (and long) shows, often with multiple musical guests.
+The second iteration of the band, recorded another album and featured musicians like Karl Perazzo and Dave Mathews (who later joined Santana with whom both currently play), Rob Sudduth, Marvin McFadden (both of whom joined Huey Lewis and the News) and many others.
+The band later re-united and did energetic and long shows, often with multiple musical guests.